We may earn commission from affiliate links →

 With soaring mountains, fascinating valley towns with thousands of years of history, national heroes followed by passionate, prideful people, and a riviera which is up and coming as one of the best in Europe, there is no time to wait – you must visit Albania before the majority catch wind of the buzz.

-For those who are looking for a bit more information and wanting to be inspired by the place, we are glad you have landed here.
+For those looking for a bit more information and wanting to be inspired by the place, we are glad you have landed here.
 Without further ado, here is a list of some of the best places to visit in Albania, including the most impressive cities and small towns throughout the country.

 In no particular order of likeness, here are the 21 top cities in Albania, covering regions spread evenly throughout the country: